Medically Underserved Areas/Populations and GME

 Consistent with its mission to improve health care and population health, the ACGME seeks to enhance physician workforce development in communities that face physician shortages in various specialties.

-As part of this effort, the ACGME has developed an accreditation framework to provide additional support and review accreditation processes to promote the development of graduate medical education (GME) that will result in enhanced access to and availability of health care in medically underserved areas (MUAs) and medically underserved populations (MUPs).
+As part of this effort, the ACGME has developed a framework to promote the development of graduate medical education (GME) that will result in enhanced access to and availability of health care in medically underserved areas (MUAs) and medically underserved populations (MUPs).
 Medically underserved areas and populations (MUA/Ps) are places or communities in which groups of people have unmet health or health care needs.

-This new framework outlines initial, high-priority actions needed to address accreditation in MUA/Ps.
+This new framework outlines initial actions addressing graduate medical education in MUA/Ps.

 ACGME Rural Track Program Designation